If you’re in the market for a new condenser microphone, then look no further than the Audio-Technica 20 Series AT2035 Studio Microphone Cardioid.

 Around ten years later in 1972, they opened up shop in Ohio, USA, and in 1974, they began creating headphones based on transducer technology which first started in Japan.

-Many of their headphones, including the ATH-M50x, are considered as an industry standard.
-You can read more about them at this link here.
+Many of their headphones, including the ATH-M50x which I’ve written about before, are considered as an industry standard.

 For people who work with audio in some capacity, but especially recording, Audio-Technica microphones are usually one of the most commonly suggested companies, not only for recording but also for mixing and music production.